Roasted Eggplant Parm – Lightened!

 - 2 to 3 eggplants, rinsed (discard tops) and cut into cubes, 1 to 2-inches in size

 - 1 cup marinara sauce, and extra if needed

 - olive oil cooking spray

-- Preheat oven to Roast at 375 degrees.
+- Preheat the oven to Roast at 375 degrees F (200C).
 (Or roast at 400 degrees, depending on your oven)

 - In a large nonstick roasting pan, lightly spray with cooking spray.
 Scatter chunks of eggplant, and scatter lightly with salt over them.
 (Reserve the extra-virgin olive oil for later).

 - Spoon a single layer of marinara sauce on top.
 Then sprinkle with grated pecorino cheese and fresh chopped basil.
-Set aside for a few minutes before serving, allow it to sit for awhile.
+Set aside for a few minutes before serving, and allow it to sit for a while.
 Serve warm or at room temperature.

 - Serves 6 to 8